dideler/money.ex/README.md

 Very simple library for money representation in Elixir.
 Made for fun and personal use in a toy project.
-Not battle tested and feature incomplete.
+Not yet recommended for use in production projects.
-Not recommended for use in your own projects.
+This project was done by hand, no vide-coding or LLMs.

 ## Installation